bassjobsen/jbst/README.md

 More about the grid and examples on: [http://getbootstrap.com/css/#grid](http://getbootstrap.com/css/#grid)

 NOTE: Twitter's Bootstrap 3 RC2 intoduced a new grid class (`col-xs-*`).
 The class is used for mobile phones and `col-xs-*` will never stack).
+The [new grid classes](http://bassjobsen.weblogs.fm/twitters-bootstrap-3-rc2-important-changes/) are add to the settings now.

 Without Responsive features
 ---------------------------
 Before reading futher, first read: [http://getbootstrap.com/getting-started/#disable-responsive](http://getbootstrap.com/getting-started/#disable-responsive)

-The Tiny grid will never stack so use this if you don't want to use responsive features of Twitter's Bootstrap.
+The Extra Small grid will never stack so use this if you don't want to use responsive features of Twitter's Bootstrap.
 There is no option to choose between repsonsive and non-responsive at the moment.
-Beside the Tiny grid setting you will need to add some custom css and an extra class to your templates, see: [Bootstrap 3 - Turn off responsive completely](http://stackoverflow.com/questions/18146476/bootstrap-3-turn-off-responsive-completely/18185520).
+Beside the Extra Small grid setting you will need to add some custom css and an extra class to your templates, see: [Bootstrap 3 - Turn off responsive completely](http://stackoverflow.com/questions/18146476/bootstrap-3-turn-off-responsive-completely/18185520).

 Keep in mind this setting don't set the @grid-float-breakpoint.
 This (Less) setting will be used for the collapsing point of the navbar.
 The setting is also used for modals, forms and carousels.
 To (re)set the @grid-float-breakpoint you will have to compile your own copy of the Bootstrap CSS and use this (replace libary/assets/css/bootstrap.min.css).
-After the final release of TB3 we will add a non-responsive option for this to the customizer too.

 To remove all responsive features consider to replace the Bootstrap CSS (replace libary/assets/css/bootstrap.min.css) with the one from https://github.com/bassjobsen/non-responsive-tb3.
 Also read: [Compile Twitter’s Bootstrap 3 without responsive features](http://bassjobsen.weblogs.fm/compile-twitters-bootstrap-3-without-responsive-features/).

+For a non responsive website set the default grid in the customizer to "Extra Small" and set the Max container width.

 Recommended Plugins
 -------------------